varnish/varnish-wiki/source/content/tutorials/magento2/magento2_varnish_basics.rst

 Varnish also offers the option for users to choose how long an object should be in cache and when to serve from the cache and when not to as well as whether a cached object should be reserved or not.
 This validation process is done by checking whether the request contains the `no-cache` directive.
-In such a cache the HTTP cache-control header is checked for the presence of `no-cache`.
+In such a cache the HTTP Cache-Control header is checked for the presence of `no-cache`.

-Read more about the `cache-control header`_ in the Varnish book.
+Read more about the `Cache-Control header`_ in the Varnish book.

 3.Freshness of data